qspencer0224/create-react-portfolio/README.md

 ## The Functionality
 "Functionality" is something that I'm developing in but  I still have a concept of.
 React Hooks like <strong>useContext</strong> and <strong>useEffect</strong> been my methods of operation.

+## Styling
+The idea actually came to while sitting in a drive-thru waiting for food and my thoughts were finally quiet.
+All I could think of was baroque art and how I wanted to include that into the project.
+I wanted something that would represent my state of mind at the time.

 ## useState
 useState was used to pull each project from my github Api